jtpaasch/inc/README.rst

 Running mbC Proofs
 ------------------

-Proofs for mbC are executed the same way, but use the ``logics.mbC.rules``.
+Proofs for mbC are executed the same way, but use the rules from ``logics.mbC``.

 Also, with mbC, you can construct ball formulas::